variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [x] Should store position data, and bark if it gets out of sync [x] include a command to restart the game
-[ ] write macros to a file, and then recall them
+[x] write macros to a file, and then recall them
-[ ] toggle assert mode, in which position data is tested against [ ] pressing q should start the recording, and then any other key should choose
+[x] pressing q should start the recording, and then any other key should choose
     what macro name to use.
-    - however, VHS should not record these keypresses: it should only record controller input [ ] The recordings all live in a recording_macros.lua file, and are a table of recordings indexed by that letter.
+    - however, VHS should not record these keypresses: it should only record controller input [ ] toggle assert mode, in which position data is tested against [ ] The recordings all live in a recording_macros.lua file, and are a table of recordings indexed by that letter.
 This gets written to disk in the stop state